Search This Blog

 The following year, our work force had a flare-up of cases repetitive strain injury, RSI, carpal tunnel syndrome.
 This was the time when old-style typists were moving onto computers without any real training in ergonomics.
 Then Ted made his mistake in a meeting of senior management, where I was the junior at the table, but I still had a seat.
 "It's odd," he said, "how it only affects hysterical women."

 I had him.
 "Are you sure it's only hysterical women?"
 I asked gently.
-He sneered his affirmation.
+He sneered his affirmation, because he was dumb and a bully.

 "In that case, " I said, "I must be an hysterical woman as well."